Up to 50% off sofas & mattresses — limited‑time deals.

 If you care most about off-gassing

 Put emissions first.
-GREENGUARD Gold is the clearest signal for low chemical emissions from the product, and CertiPUR-US is a strong supporting foam label for mattresses that use polyurethane foam.
-That combination is stronger than an organic-only claim when your real concern is indoor air.
+GREENGUARD Gold is the most direct signal in this group for low chemical emissions from the finished product, and CertiPUR-US is a useful supporting foam label when the mattress uses polyurethane foam.
+That combination says more about indoor air than an organic-only claim.

 If you want an organic latex mattress